Atef-Abrar-Bhuyian/VolunVibe-Client/README.md

 # VolunVibe

 VolunVibe is a platform that connects individuals with volunteer opportunities.
-Users can easily search for volunteer posts based on their interests and skills, and sign up to make a meaningful impact in their communities.
-Whether you're looking to contribute time and effort to a cause or find a project that aligns with your values, VolunVibe makes it simple to discover and join volunteer initiatives.
+Users can search for volunteer posts, sign up to volunteer, and also add and manage their own posts to offer volunteer opportunities.
+Whether you're looking to contribute to a cause or create a new volunteer initiative, VolunVibe makes it easy to find, manage, and share volunteer opportunities within the community.

 ---